·

 The Foundations of a Thriving Metabolism

-• Hormonal Communication: Metabolism is tightly regulated by hormones like insulin, cortisol, thyroid hormones, and sex hormones, which influence how you store, burn, and access energy.
+Metabolism is tightly regulated by hormones like insulin, cortisol, thyroid hormones, and sex hormones, which influence how you store, burn, and access energy.

 Energy Balance

 The first of the metabolic keys is energy balance.
 Energy balance is rooted in mitochondrial function.
 The body converts substrates from the food we eat into adenosine triphosphate (ATP) through metabolic processes like glycolysis, the Krebs cycle, and oxidative phosphorylation.
-Clearly, that a disrupted energy balance, whether from caloric surplus or deficit, can overwhelm or starve these systems, leading to metabolic inefficiency.
+Clearly, a disrupted energy balance, whether from caloric surplus or deficit, can overwhelm or starve these systems, leading to metabolic inefficiency.

-Sustained Energy Surplus: Excess energy storage in adipose tissue can lead to inflammation and insulin resistance, impairing cellular energy production.
+Sustained Energy Surplus: Excess energy storage in adipose (fat) tissue can lead to inflammation and insulin resistance, impairing cellular energy production.

 Sustained Energy Deficit: Chronic undernutrition reduces mitochondrial efficiency and results in adaptive thermogenesis, lowering energy availability for essential processes.

 This is not to say that a period of an intentional surplus for the sake of building lean body mass or an intentional deficit for the sake of reducing excess fat mass may not be beneficial.
 The energy balance may be manipulated for specific changes in body composition.
-However, frenetically cycling between restriction and overconsumption, or a sustained low-grade state of semi-starvation will lead to metabolic consequences.
+However, frenetically cycling between restriction and overconsumption, or a sustained low-grade state of semi-starvation, will lead to metabolic consequences.

 Supportive Tips

-• Optimize mitochondrial function by consuming nutrient-dense foods rich in co-factors like magnesium, B vitamins, and antioxidants.
+• Optimize mitochondrial function by consuming nutrient-dense foods rich in cofactors like magnesium, B vitamins, and antioxidants.

-• Maintain a consistent energy intake throughout the day, and day-to-day throughout the week.
+• Maintain a consistent energy intake throughout the day and day-to-day throughout the week.

 • Slowly build the amount of calories you can eat while still maintaining your weight, and stay consistent with that energy intake.